 Let’s take the example of a sole proprietor operating under his own name.
 Sometimes he is running a business separate from his day-to-day employment and feels that he has little time to document his business transactions.
 Or he does not know what the accounting requirements are.
 This is where the trouble begins.

 As a sole proprietor running a business, he is entitled to deduct expenses incurred to earn his business income.
-He may spend money on his motor vehicle, travel, business-related conferences, business-use-of home office, supervision and training, computer, internet and cell phone, fees, licenses, dues, memberships, and subscriptions, etc., all related to establishing, running and growing his business.
+He may spend money on his motor vehicle, travel, business-related conferences, business-use-of home office, supervision and training, computer, internet and cell phone, fees, pest control, licenses, dues, memberships, and subscriptions, etc., all related to establishing, running and growing his business.

 If after deducting expenses the business incurs a loss he has a business loss eligible for deduction thereby reducing his taxable income.
 He can use this loss to offset personal income in any previous three years or can carry it forward and apply it within seven, ten or twenty years depending on the year the loss is incurred.
 But first he will have to prove to CRA that he is carrying on a real business and that business expenses claimed against business income are properly deductible.

 Often times when there is inadequate documentation, taxpayers need to hire professionals such as our top Edmonton income tax lawyers to resolve their tax problems with CRA.
 Maintaining proper income tax records can substantially decrease this expense.